-Lori Murphy: So anybody can do it but it is hard to be present, personal, passionate or purposeful when you're feeling burned out or overwhelmed.
-You even discussed a personal example of this in your book.
-So what are your tips for leaders who want to be inspirational but might be in a state of overwhelm or on the verge of burnout?
+Lori: So anybody can do it, but it is hard to be present, personal, passionate, or purposeful when you're feeling burned out or overwhelmed.
+You even discuss a personal example of this in your book.
+And so what are your tips for leaders who want to be inspirational but might be in a state of overwhelm or on the verge of burnout?

-Kristi Hedges: I'm going to answer that in two ways.
-The first one is the short answer which, as I said earlier, you don't have to do everything.
-Right?
-I love the phrase do the next right thing.
-So if there are things that you feel like you could do or should do or have read the book and resonate or just thinking about that day, just do the next right thing.
-So if it's having a 15-minute one-to-one because you don't have an hour but having it really be impactful, then do that.
-If it's calling out something you seem, then do that.
+Kristi: Well I'm going to answer that in two ways.
+The first one is...the short answer is what I said earlier, which is that you don't have to do everything.
+I love the phrase, "Do the next right thing."
+So if there are things that you feel like you could do, or should do, or have read the book and resonate, or just thinking about that day, just do the next right thing.
+So if it's having the 15- minute one-to-one because you don't have an hour but having it be really impactful, then do that.
+If it's calling out something you see, then do that.
 If it's listening in a different way, then do that.
-If it's turning off your phone and putting it away and trying to have the best conversation you have, then do that.
+If it's turning off your phone, and putting it way, and trying to have the best conversation you have, then do that.
 So just do the next right thing.
-Don't try to blow the ocean.
-I think sometimes things look too hard and so we don't do anything.
-Kind of a shutdown reflex.
+Don't try to boil the ocean.
+I think that sometimes that things look too hard and so we don't do anything.
+We kind have a shutdown reflex.

-The second thing I would say for people who are feeling burned out, and I am embarrassed to say this did not come to me until I was like three quarters of the way at least through the book, is that these same behaviors that inspire other people also inspire us.
-The other way to think about this is looking at this for yourself and saying if I'm not being present in conversations, I'm not probably going to be very inspired.
-If I don't have role models around me showing purpose, then maybe I need to get myself around some new people who'll help lift me up.
-If I don't have people in my life that I speak to regularly that help me see my potential, maybe I need to reconnect with some folks that I have let slip.
-So we also have to inspire ourselves to be able to go into the world and inspire other people.
+The second thing I would say for people who are feeling burned out... and I'm embarrassed to say that this did not come to me until I was three-quarters of the way, at least, through the book, which is that these same behaviors that inspire other people also inspire us.
+So the other way to think about this is looking at this for yourself and saying, "If I'm not being present in conversations I'm probably not going to be very inspired.
+If I don't have role models around me showing purpose, then maybe I need to get myself around some new people who help lift me up.
+If I don't have people in my life that I speak to regularly that help me see my potential, maybe I need to reconnect with some folks that I've kind of let slip, right?"
+And so we also have to inspire ourselves to be able to go into the world and inspire other people.

-Lori Murphy: So it comes as like putting your oxygen mask on first.
-Right?
+Lori: So the concept of putting your oxygen mask on first, right?

-Kristi Hedges: Yeah.
-Exactly.
-I mean even things like, you know, we talk about the idea of purpose.
+Kristi: Yeah, exactly!
+Even things like...we talk about the idea of purpose.
 Doing a little bit of your own assessment on purpose.
 Am I really stepping into my own purpose?
 Am I reconnecting with what's meaningful for me right now?
-Just taking some of that reflection time to do that can help us.
-Again we feel it more and then we role model it for other people.
+And just taking some of that reflection time to do that can help us again.
+We feel it more and then we can role model it to other people.

-Lori Murphy: So, Kristi, is there anything else you'd like to share with our audience today?
+Lori: So Kristi, is there anything else that you'd like to share with our audience, today?